Skip to Content

 Don’t be afraid of a stray plant outside the edge of the border.

-Cottage gardens should have the look of the natural English countryside with wild flowers and clumps of native flowers growing here and there, just reaching into the path.
+Cottage gardens should have the look of the natural English countryside with wildflowers and clumps of native flowers growing here and there, just reaching into the path.

 cottage gardens often have overflowing borders